DominicSpears/milestoneproject4-hivefitness/README.md

 Visitor / User Goals
 * Purchase products in a smooth and secure way
-* Get informed with the products before buying by product reviews / product information
+* Get informed with the products before buying by product ratings / product information
-* Gain interesting knowledge about flowers from blog articles and leave a comment on blog articles
+* Gain knowledgefrom blog articles and leave comments on those blog articles

 Business Goals (Site Owner's Goals)
 * Provide customers with a secure and safe online store
 * Establish the shop's brand image
-* Expand the business with a community forum
+* Expand the business with a community blog
-* Make profit from selling products / services
+* Make profit from selling products

 <a name="scope"></a>

 ### Scope Plane
 #### Features specific for users

-Experienced with cooking
+Casual Visitor
+* Welcoming homepage
+* Easy to use navigation bar
+* Information about the site
+* A way to contact the site administrators
+* Access to the blog articles

+Shopper
+* Easy access to the shop from all pages of the site
+* Clear product layout with images
+* Easy to absorb product information
+* Product categories to narrow the search
+* A product search bar
+* A way to order selected products by price/categoy/etc
+* A simple shopping bag

+Registered user
 *
+* Links to additional social media

 Site administrator
-*
+* Add, edit or delete products as required
+* Allow management of product categories
+* Add, edit or delete post articles as required
+* Allow management of post categories
+* Number of comments on a specific article
+* Edit or delete any blog comment

 <a name="structure"></a>